craptastic-terminal-games/hamurabi/README.markdown

-### This is forked repo. everything int he readme from here until 'My Changes' is left as is from the originial repo.
+### This is a forked repo. everything in the readme after this line and until 'My Changes' is left as is from the originial repo.

 # Hamurabi: Classic BASIC gaming.